5 health benefits of cycling

-If you enjoyed cycling when you were younger, it may be a good exercise choice as an adult, says Whittney Thoman, a senior exercise physiologist in MD Anderson’s Cancer Prevention Center.
+If you enjoyed cycling when you were younger, now could be a great time to revive your passion, says Whittney Thoman, a senior exercise physiologist in MD Anderson’s Cancer Prevention Center.
 You don’t need an expensive bike, special clothes or a high degree of fitness to enjoy riding a bike.

 Cycling is easy on the joints

 For anyone with back pain, arthritis or damaged joints in the lower body, cycling may be a good choice.
 Most of your body weight is supported by the seat, so it’s low-impact.
 For some, cycling may even improve joint health.

 “Cycling strengthens the muscles around the joint, which helps support the knee,” Thoman says.

 If you have back or joint problems, talk to your doctor to see if cycling could be beneficial to you.

 Cycling is considered aerobic exercise, not resistance training.
 But the effort required to put your bike in motion will improve the overall function of your lower body.
 And keeping a bike upright and moving engages muscles throughout your body, including your upper body and core.

 In addition to cycling, try to include resistance training as part of your exercise routine at least twice a week.
 Here are some easy strength training exercises you can do at home.